oblinger/HookAnchorApp/Work/SV/QQ/QQ.md

 ### 2024-06-04  Hard Case Annotating
 ^HardCase
+Future Idea for our group, to have auto relearning from cases

 Use metrics to notice dropped tracks of any object
 - manually annotate missing frames